via Homebrew

-Terminal UI for managing Kubernetes clusters with real-time monitoring and resource interaction
+Terminal UI for managing and observing Kubernetes clusters with real-time monitoring and resource navigation

 # via Homebrew